 Concentration levels on them will be diminished as you are pitching tents and setting up your campsite and you want to get through the set up process as soon as possible so your camping adventures can begin.

 Kids can get pretty grotty around camp, and in my experience, they are not the least bit concerned about that.
 But even if they aren't, we don't want them to be traipsing it all into the tent and sleeping areas.

 Make it easy for them to wash the dirt away by setting up a washing station.
 Maintain a regular shower routine and keep the campsite clean with a doormat at the entrance to the tent.

 And last but not least, whether you have a campfire or not, don't forget the marshmallows.
 Everyone love them and there are plenty of ways to eat them, including straight.

 If you don't have a campfire, cook them over your gas cooker and sandwich them together with a piece or three of chocolate in between a couple of sweet biscuits and you have a delicious S'more.

-We hope these tips for camping with kids will be help you to focus on what matters rather then sweat over the small stuff.
+We hope these tips for camping with family and kids will be help you to focus on what matters rather then sweat over the small stuff.
 If you are also looking for some more ideas, you can also check out our camping for beginners article.